 As with any breed, if you think the Pomeranian is right for you, be sure to do plenty of research before getting one.
 Talk to other Pomeranian owners, reputable breeders, and rescue groups to learn more.

-If you’re interested in similar breeds, look into these to compare the pros and cons:
+If you’re interested in similar breeds, check out:

-Explore the range of dog breeds out there.
-With a little research, you can find the right one to bring home.
+There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!